course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 Icon 3: A filled circle.
 Icon 4: A ring with a dot in the middle.
 The line thickness of the ring corresponds to one-eighth of the diameter.
 The dot has a diameter twice the line thickness of the surrounding ring.](/media/2025_unifest_tactile_plan_icons_infra.svg)

-The following infrastructure is marked:
+The following infrastructure is included on the map:

   - Entrances and exits
   - The awareness stand (aka service point)